Cranberry Jalapeño Salsa Recipe

 Step 2: Add everything to the food processor

-All ingredients can be added at the same time, without layering anything.
-The ingredients are cranberries, bell pepper, jalapeños, drained pineapple, cilantro, onion, sugar, and salt.
+You can add all ingredients at once.
+No need to layer anything.
+Add cranberries, diced bell pepper, diced jalapeños, drained diced pineapple, chopped cilantro, chopped onion, sugar, and salt.

 Step 3: Pulse — do not blend

-When in doubt, use less.
-You can always pulse it a bit more.
-Once you blend it to the point of having the right consistency, there’s no turning back — you’ll fully process it into a liquid.
+When in doubt, err on the side of using less.
+You can always pulse it a little bit more.
+Once you blend it to a certain consistency, you can’t go back — you’ll turn it into a liquid.

 Step 4: Chill for at least 30 minutes